 About the course

-You will be based in a school four days a week from the start of term in September.
-Working alongside your classroom mentor, you will identify your current level of knowledge, skills and experience and from that draw up a training plan.
-This will involve observing experienced teachers, other teaching experiences and training activities leading to delivering whole class lessons.
+Working alongside your mentor, you’ll identify your ongoing level of knowledge, skills and experience and from that draw up and work continuously on a training plan.
+This will involve observing experienced teachers and training activities leading to delivering whole class.

 If you are selected for interview, you will be asked to prepare a task to bring to your interview and should expect to undertake a written task on the day.